 I've started as early as 6am and I'm happy to come to your home as early as you'd like.
 You're up because the kids are up, and there's something magical and raw about families snuggling in bed, romping around in pajamas, preparing and having breakfast together.
 Mornings are usually pretty optimistic times, and these pictures are a lot of fun.

 Outside of the home, I've joined families at parks, playgrounds, parades, picnics, museums, under highways, at swimming lessons, and in zoos.
 I've traveled with familes via cabs, ferries, ubers, and subways.
-Here in NYC, there are so many fantastic options, it's hard to go wrong.

 Whenever there is a cost associated with where we go, I request that families cover my expenses.
 It helps me stay focused on capturing the moments that are unfolding.